Dr. Jann L. Joseph

-Joseph graduated from the University of the West Indies - St. Augustine with a bachelor’s of science in agriculture in 1984 and a master’s of philosophy in plant science in 1989.
+She graduated from the University of the West Indies at St. Augustine with a bachelor's degree in agriculture and a master's degree in plant science.
 Her education career started in 1990 as a teacher of agricultural science in Trinidad and Tobago.

-In 1998, she graduated from the University of Wisconsin - Madison with a doctorate in curriculum and instruction in science education.
-Her teaching, research and administrative experience included positions at Grand Valley State University in Allendale, Michigan, at Eastern Michigan University in Ypsilanti and Indiana University - South Bend, where she served as Executive Vice Chancellor and Interim Chancellor.
+In 1998, Joseph graduated from the University of Wisconsin-Madison with a doctorate in curriculum and instruction in science education.
+Her teaching, research and administrative experience included positions at Grand Valley State University in Allendale, Michigan, at Eastern Michigan University in Ypsilanti and Indiana University - South Bend, where she served as executive vice chancellor and interim chancellor.